State Capacity Building Initiative

 What if a specific area of the state is over 70% in-state, but the state itself is under 70% in-state answer rate?
 Is that area eligible?

 It’s the state’s answer rate that determines eligibility, not individual areas of the state.
-As long as the state is below 70%, then the state and all of its centers are eligible.
+As long as the state is below 70%, then the state is eligible.